-Umbrella's cloud-delivered firewall provides firewall services without the need to deploy, maintain and upgrade physical or virtual appliances at each site.
-Umbrella’s cloud-delivered firewall (CDFW) provides visibility and control for internet traffic across all branch offices.
-With Umbrella’s cloud-delivered firewall, all activity is logged and unwanted traffic blocked using IP, port, and protocol rules.
-To forward traffic, you establish an IPsec (Internet Protocol Security) IKEv2 (Internet Key Exchange, version 2) tunnel from any network device and as new tunnels are added, rules are automatically applied for easy setup and consistent enforcement.
+Umbrella's cloud-delivered firewall (CDFW) provides firewall services without the need to deploy, maintain, and upgrade physical or virtual appliances at a site.
+The Umbrella CDFW supports visibility and control of internet traffic across branch offices.
+Umbrella logs all network activity and blocks unwanted traffic using IP, port, and protocol rule criteria.

 The firewall policy describes the active configuration of the Umbrella CDFW and Intrusion Prevention System (IPS).
 You can create any number of rules in a firewall policy to control the traffic in your networks.
 Within a firewall policy, configure the Umbrella IPS settings to detect or block threats and attacks.
 For more information about creating a rule in a firewall policy, see Add a Firewall Rule.